Hamilton shooting victim Robert Nelson died protecting his girlfriend, sister says

 "They never have parties so I don't know what the hell is going on."

-The neigbour said there were two armed offenders squad members guarding the property.
+The neighbour said there were two armed offenders squad members guarding the property.

 A scene examination will commence today, with scientists from the Institute of Environmental Science and Research (ESR) called in.